Combined oral contraceptive pill- first prescription

 Check any past or current conditions/medication against UKMEC.

-Assess competence to decide, especially in teenage girls and women with special needs.
-For information on guidelines surrounding prescribing for girls under the age of 16, see the separate Contraception and Young People article.
+Assess competence to decide, especially in teenage girls and women with learning disabilities or who are otherwise vulnerable.
+For information on guidelines surrounding prescribing for girls under the age of 16, see the separate Contraception and young people article.

-There are many commonly used medications which can affect the efficacy of the pill17
+There are many commonly used medications which can affect the efficacy of the pill

-Antibacterials - enzyme inducers only - eg, rifampicin, rifabutin.
+Antibacterials - enzyme inducers only - for example, rifampicin, rifabutin.

 Antidepressants - St John's wort (which can be bought over the counter).